Services

 As you can see, your biology is the basis for setting yourself up for success when it comes to achieving your goals, New Year’s resolutions, and beyond.
 In addition to structuring your day in a brain-friendly way, our medical experts also recommend taking a data-driven approach to your health to ensure there are no underlying issues holding you back.

-Consider the Next Health Baseline Test, a starter panel that is a comprehensive overview of over 50 biomarkers in order to empower you to gain an accurate picture of your current state of health.
+Consider the Next Health Baseline Test, a starter panel that is a comprehensive overview of more than 50 biomarkers in order to empower you to gain an accurate picture of your current state of health.
 Our medical experts will provide an in-depth review of your results and you will receive a personalized health optimization plan.

 By resolving underlying issues and optimizing your health, you are empowered to be the best version of yourself, full of energy and vitality, and you are better equipped to take on any challenge.